Emily Dickinson Lexicon

 coffer (-s), n.
 [Me cofre < Gk. kophinos, basket; see coffin, n.]

-Chest; strong box in which money or valuables are kept; [wordplay on “coffin”] burial casket.
+Chest; strong box in which riches are kept; [word play on “coffin”] burial casket.

 coffin, n.
 [ME < OFr cofin, little basket, case < Gk. kophinos.]

-Casket; box for burial; container for a dead person's body; placed into the ground or a vault; [fig.] desolation; empty place.
+Casket; box for burial; container for a dead person's body; [fig.] desolation; empty place.

 cog (-s), n.
 [ME cogge, found from 13th c.] (webplay: wheels).

-Tooth or part of a wheel that interlocks with other parts to cause motion to another body or receive motion from a body.
+Tooth; notch; part of a wheel that interlocks with other parts to cause motion or receive motion; [plural] time; mortality; life cycles.

 cohere, v.
 [L. cohær-ere, cleave together.]